iphone boy mirror selfie aesthetic

 I love taking photos with my iPhone, and getting the best shot is all about tweaking those settings.
 First up, exposure.
 Tapping on the screen to set the exposure can make or break a photo. iphone boy mirror selfie aesthetic

-If you’re shooting in a tricky lighting situation, like a bright day with shadows, this is a game-changer.
+If you’re shooting in tricky lighting—a bright day with harsh shadows—this changes everything.

 Now, let’s talk focus.
-The iPhone’s autofocus is pretty good, but sometimes you need to take control.
-Tap where you want the camera to focus.
+The iPhone’s autofocus works well most of the time.
+Sometimes, though, you’ll want to take over.
+Just tap wherever you want the camera to focus.

 It’s simple but makes a huge difference.